'Bald-face land grab': Russia to annex more of Ukraine

 In unusually strong language, UN Secretary-General Antonio Guterres told reporters Thursday in New York that Russia's annexation would violate the UN Charter and has "no legal value."
 He described the move as "a dangerous escalation" and said it "must not be accepted."

-"Any decision by Russia to go forward will further jeopardize the prospects for peace," Guterres said.
+"Any decision by Russia to go forward will further jeopardise the prospects for peace," Guterres said.

 As a veto-wielding permanent member of the U.N.
 Security Council, Russia bears "a particular responsibility" to respect the U.N.
 Charter, the secretary-general said.